Shai2u/dash_maps_kdtree_example/geo_dashbaords_near_things__part_2.md

 In this dashboard, I chose to examine the correlation between physical geographic distance and “attribute distance”.
 While the results don’t provide a clear academic conclusion, they do offer some intuition for answering the question: “Are near things more related than distant things?”

+My intention in building this dashboard is:
+1. Practice concept of Data Science in spatial related fields
+2. Have a platform to protytype my ideas and innovations
+3. push the boundries of dash-leaflet as I see that There is not enough literture on this intresting and promising module.
+4. As I am learning and practicing React, I have an alternative framework which I already feel comfrotable with and that I can practice my vision.

 If you haven't read this first part ()[] if you choose to skip the read here is the TL;DR version.
-(Add apart about the dashboard)
+The Dashbaord acts a 3 spatial-data apps in one, each app is displayed with a click on a context radio-button
+1. Descriptive of voting distribution for each statistical area, Where the map shows the winning party
+2. Attribute similarity bar chart, with attirbute similarity map, the map is colored by a gradient that represnt similarity.
+3. Kmenas cluster for similar groups, the bar chart displays a scatterplot of geographic distance and attribute distance to clsuter center and the map shows the cluster groups.

 A bit about the dashboard (describe the dashboard here with some animations)